 In the EU there are several large retailers sourcing associations, and they can be classified according to the type of goods in focus.
 For groceries and fast moving consumer products examples are: EMD, AMS, Rewe and Edeka; textile: Garant; furniture: Atlas, Begros and VME, building supplies: Hagebau; electronics and household appliances: Euronics (according to Dawson and Mukoyama, 2006, Wortmann, 2002 and StaBA – database EHI – Retail Intsitut), etc.

-Table 1: Buying Groups in Croatia
+Table 1.
+Buying Groups in Croatia